 A great work ethic is at the core of Mizzou Football’s athletic development.
 Working hard provides the opportunity to grow and achieve daily and to succeed at the highest level.
 Through discipline and an open relationship with the coaching staff, there is no limit to improving players’ performances.

 Mizzou Football players have access to incredible resources for athletic development, including an award-winning strength and conditioning coach, position coaches, trainers, nutritionists, and more.
-Summer workouts and the Winning Edge program are just a few of the activities designed to help Mizzou athletes reach their full potential.
+Summer workouts and the Winning Edge program are just a few of the activities designed to help Mizzou student-athletes reach their full potential.
 This top-notch athletic development plays a key role in growing and maintaining the Mizzou Football NFL pipeline.

 Live By Core Values

 We have very high expectations for our players, and every member of the Mizzou Football Family must have high expectations for himself.
 The traditions you are being asked to uphold here at the University of Missouri are the same traditions your predecessors worked so hard to create.
 How you choose to conduct yourself, both publicly and privately, will reflect on your family, your teammates, your coaches, and the entire University community.

 Treating Women with Respect

 Athletes have a unique and influential role in creating a culture that respects women.
 As Mizzou football players, we are allies in treating women honorably, respectfully, and ending all forms of violence against women.
 At Mizzou, we treat all people with respect – women, men, coaches, teammates, trainers, equipment staff, dorm staff, food service staff, professors, tutors, classmates – EVERYONE